monikabucholc/pics-gallery/README.md

 <a href='https://monikabucholc.github.io/pics-gallery/'>https://monikabucholc.github.io/pics-gallery/</a>

 ## About the Project ##
-Input a number of pictures you want to load and you'll get a random gallery of pictures sorted by their authors' names.
+Input a number of pictures you want to load and you'll get a random gallery of images sorted by their authors' names.
 By default 20 pictures are displayed.
-In this project https://picsum.photos/ API is used to load images.
+In this project https://picsum.photos/ API is used to load the photos.

 ## Technologies ##